Kazue Sawai

 Kazue Sawai (沢井 一恵, Sawai Kazue) is a Japanese koto player noted for her performance of contemporary classical music and free improvisation.

+Early life

-She began studying, at the age of eight, with Michio Miyagi.
+Sawai was born in Kyoto in 1941, and began studying koto, at the age of eight, with Michio Miyagi.
 She later graduated from the Tokyo National University of Fine Arts and Music.

+Musical career

-She plays both the 13-string and 17-string kotos.
+Sawai plays both the 13-string and 17-string kotos.
 As a soloist, as well as with her koto ensemble, she has performed and worked with John Cage, Toshi Ichiyanagi, Yuji Takahashi, Ayuo, Roberto Carnevale, Sofia Gubaidulina, David Behrman, Carl Stone, and many other composers.
 She has performed in Japan, North America, and Europe.